chris-groves/CV/README.md

 ## Chris Groves

-A full stack junior developer and an August 2019 graduate of the Makers Academy software development bootcamp.

-Prior to attending the bootcamp, I taught staff in the National Probation Service how to get the best from the organisation's internal software and applications.
-I enjoyed learning new software and then presenting my understanding to staff in creative and engaging ways.
+**Junior Full Stack Developer**

+I began my studies at Makers Academy after a distinguished career in the Probation Servics.
+I succeeded in various roles, gaining experience of business support, data extraction and analysis and software training.
-My role as a trainer gave me a great insight into how staff interact with applications.
-Colleagues would often ask about certain features and if they could be added or improved.
-At the time I did not know the technical answers to these but my desire to learn prompted me to investigate and ultimately chose a career in software development.

-I am looking for my first role in a supportive and ambitous team where I can add value and grow as a developer.
+My last role as a trainer gave me a great insight into how users interact with applications; I enjoyed seeing the value that new features would bring to my colleagues.
+This sparked my curiosity as to how software is developed and led me to choose a career as a developer.
+Moving forward I am excited about learning, growing and building applications that add real value to users as part of a supportive and ambitious team.

 | Project Name  | Details                                                                 | Tech Used                |
 | ------------- | ------------------------------------------------------------------------|--------------------------|